aschuh703/ECE408/MP6/Readme.md

 Before starting this lab, make sure that:

-* You have completed all week 7 lecture videos
+* You have reviewed lectures on parallel scan and histogramming

 ## Instruction